Kaushal-2371/Kaushal-2371/README.md

 ## 👋 Hi there!

-If you know someone with lots of Data Analyts, Python, SQL, and Power BI skills (Packed), that could be me.
+If you know someone with lots of Data Analytics, Python, SQL, and Power BI skills (Packed), that could be me.

 Built ML and NLP projects on real-world datasets, including chatbot systems and research-based work.
 I also leverage AI and prompt engineering to automate workflows and improve efficiency.